top of page

 Migraine: The pain which can be traced along meridians

-Migraine is a common and very painful condition which can severely impact a person's quality of life.
+Migraine is a common and excruciating condition that can severely impact a person's quality of life.
 It can affect women more due to hormonal changes (adolescence, pregnancy or menopause).
 Migraine is typically on one side of the head, but it can also be bilateral or at the back of the head.
-Pain can be sharp with intermittent spasms or constant and throbbing.
+Pain can be sharp with intermittent spasms or constant throbbing.
 Sometimes migraine can be accompanied by discomfort behind the eyes, around the temple area, and even radiate to the neck and shoulder.
 Often there is light and noise sensitivity, nausea, vomiting or aggravation of pain with body movements that lasts for a couple of hours.
-Usually patients rely heavily on painkillers, muscle relaxant or even sedative drugs to manage pain.
+Usually, patients rely heavily on painkillers, muscle relaxants or even sedative drugs to manage pain.

 1.1 Gallbladder meridian points along the side of head (image from google)